Encharted Cook

 A fork is holding some of the pickled onions up and out of an open jar with text overlay.

-Quick-pickled red Onions bring a tangy pop of flavor and bright color to any sandwich, bowl, or salad, turning it into classy bistro fare.
+Quick-Pickled Red Onions bring a tangy pop of flavor and bright color to any sandwich, bowl, or salad, turning it into classy bistro fare.

 These pickles have just 6 ingredients and take only a few minutes and like my Quick Pickled Cucumber with Lemon, these pickles are ready to eat in minutes and add a gourmet touch to salads, sandwiches, and meals.